 |---|---|

-| Running a single container | docker run |
+| Single container | docker run |

-| Running multiple cooperating containers on one machine | Compose |
+| Multiple cooperating containers on one machine | Compose |

-| Local Django dev environment with Postgres, Redis, Celery | Compose |
+| Local Django dev with Postgres, Redis, Celery | Compose |

 | Distributed system across multiple hosts | Kubernetes / Swarm |

-| Production at scale with auto-scaling and self-healing | Kubernetes |
+| Production with auto-scaling and self-healing | Kubernetes |